adarbari/AITradingAgent/TESTING.md

 - Unit tests go in `tests/unit/[module_name]/`
 - Integration tests go in `tests/integration/`
 - Test files should follow the naming convention: `test_[file_being_tested].py`
+- Script tests should be in `tests/unit/scripts/` to test functionality in `src/scripts/`

+## Script Testing

+Scripts in `src/scripts/` should be tested for:

+- Command-line argument parsing
+- Integration with other components
+- Proper error handling
+- Expected output formats

+Examples of script tests:
+- `test_train_and_backtest.py` for testing the training and backtesting script
+- `test_compare_models.py` for testing the model comparison functionality

 ## Test Naming Convention